 - Restrict user sessions from locations outside of corporate network: Users accessing a cloud app from locations outside of corporate network will be allowed restricted access where the download of sensitive materials can be blocked.

 - Protect on download: Instead of blocking the download of sensitive documents, IT admins can instead require documents to be protected via encryption on download.
 This ensures that the document is protected, and user access is authenticated, if the data is downloaded to an untrusted device or from an untrusted location.

-Microsoft Cloud App Security proxy policy – actions
+Conditional Access App Control session policy – actions

 Monitor activities with in-depth investigation capabilities

 For those of you who are familiar with Microsoft Cloud App Security, you know the power of our activity log to investigate actions and events and pivot on critical inputs such as user and application.
-Regardless of the deployment method, API or proxy, you can analyze activities in protected apps, gain a greater understanding of user behavior, and refine your session policies based on these insights.
-Additionally, you can also select the Cloud App Security proxy as a source for discovery analysis which will allow you to gain visibility to app traffic and usage patterns routed through the proxy deployment.
+Regardless of the deployment method, API or reverse proxy (Conditional Access App Control), you can analyze activities in protected apps, gain a greater understanding of user behavior, and refine your session policies based on these insights.
+Additionally, you can also select Conditional Access App Control as a source for discovery analysis which will allow you to gain visibility to app traffic and usage patterns routed through the reverse proxy.

 Detailed information is now available at our technical documentation site.
 As always, we want to hear from you!
 If you have any suggestions, questions, or comments, please visit us at our Tech Community page.